DottedSign Secures Your PDF Documents With Digital Certificates

 App Lock

-For those professionals who do business mostly on smartphones, you have options available to further prevent unauthorized access to your DottedSign account.
+For professionals who conduct business primarily on smartphones, DottedSign offers distinctive levels of security to protect their account from unauthorized access.
 This is accomplished by enabling the app lock feature.
 You can restrict access to DottedSign on the mobile app by requiring a password to prevent unauthorized signing.

 Use App Lock to set your passcode and take control of the access to the app.